We take a brief look at who is eligible for Continuing Healthcare and answer some frequently asked questions

 I am not happy with the decision of the PCT

-If you believe that you or a relative have been wrongly denied NHS continuing healthcare either because of a failure to consider eligibility or due to an incorrect assessment of the information we at Slee Blackwell Solicitors can help you to formulate your case to the PCT for reconsideration and if need be we can assist with the preparation of the case to put before the Independent Health Authority for independent review.
+If you have any queries about who is eligible for Continuing Healthcare or believe that you or a relative have been wrongly denied NHS Continuing Healthcare funding, either because of a failure to consider eligibility or due to an incorrect assessment of the information, we can help you to formulate your case to the PCT for reconsideration or preparation of the case to put before the Independent Health Authority for independent review.